Ministry of Environment, Range and Climate Change

-The Ministry of Environment, Range and Climate Change MoERCC (Wasaardda Deegaanka, Isbedelka Cimiladda iyo Horumarinta Reer Miyiga) is a government body responsible for environment, climate change and rural development policies of the Government of Puntland.
-Headquartered in Puntland's capital Garowe, it has been headed by Mohamed Abdirahman Farole as Minister since 2024.
+The Ministry of Environment, Range and Climate Change MoERCC (Wasaardda Deegaanka,Daaqa iyo Isbedelka Cimiladda) is a government body responsible for environment, Range and Climate Change policies of the Government of Puntland.
+Headquartered in Puntland's capital Garowe, it has been headed by Aidarus Ahmed Farah (Oday) as Minister since 31 March 2026.

 The ministry is responsible for ensuring the constitutional right of every person to live in and enjoy a clean, healthy and ecologically balanced environment, and resilience against climate change, drought, and related disasters.